Transversely projective structures on smooth foliations on surfaces: Introduction

 A careful look at Brunella's list just present reveals that besides fibrations, turbulent foliation, and foliations on Hopf surfaces, every other smooth foliation on a compact complex surface admit a natural transversely projective structure.

-As already pointed out by Biswas and Sorin, turbulent foliations are not necessarily transversely projective.
+As already pointed out by Biswas and Dumitrescu, turbulent foliations are not necessarily transversely projective.
 In Section \ref{S:turbulent} below, we characterize which turbulent foliations admit transverse projective structures, see for instance Theorem \ref{T: turbulent is transversely projective if and only if (A) or (M)}.

 Curiously, there are fibrations on Hopf surfaces which do not admit a transversely projective structure.
-We show that this phenomenon does not happen when the surface is Kähler and compact, see Theorem \ref{T: fibration in Kahler is transversely projective}.
+We show that this phenomenon does not happen when the surface is K\"ahler and compact, see Theorem \ref{T: fibration in Kahler is transversely projective}.
 We also obtain an analogue statement for fibrations on projective manifolds of dimension three, see Theorem \ref{T:fibration on 3folds} for a precise statement.
 Although the general foliation on a Hopf surface is not turbulent, as it turns out, their analysis is very similar to the analysis of turbulent foliations as explained in Section \ref{S:Hopf}.